dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-12-5-rstudio-k8s.md

 title: RStudio on Kubernetes
 ---

 R is very versatile language for data analysis and widely used for data science and exploration alongside python.

-[RStudio](https://www.rstudio.com/) is a great tools for exploring data using R.
+[RStudio](https://www.rstudio.com/) is a great IDE for exploring data using R. RStudio has a lot of powerful [features](https://www.rstudio.com/products/rstudio/features/) for writing and debugging R code, but while using it on large data, it can be challanging due to:

+* Scalability
+* Privacy and security of data
+* Ability to connect R workflows with other worflows (Spark, Tensorflow etc.)

 [Blobfuse]() allows data on Azure Blob Storage as as local files.

 We will see how we can deploy RStudio using [Kubernetes](https://kubernetes.io), Deploying RStudio on Kubernetes has many advantages :